 Many toddlers go through periods of bashfulness, in fact, worries and fears are a normal part of childhood development.
 Other children are bashful a bit more often, sometimes even so much so that their personalities might be described as “shy.”
 In general there is nothing wrong with being shy, in fact, children with shy personalities are often also self-reliant, thoughtful, and empathetic – all great qualities!
-Choosing not to be the life of the playground party is totally fine, but your little introvert still needs to learn how to navigate social situations and build relationships, and he may need a bit more help with these life skills than his more outgoing peers.
+Choosing not to be the life of the playground party is totally fine, but your little introvert still needs to learn how to navigate social situations and build relationships, and they may need a bit more help with these life skills than their more outgoing peers.

 Here are what experts say to keep in mind when trying to help a toddler through mild social anxiety: